eventql/eventql/doc/internals/architecture.md

 write load with a 1GB target partition size), regardless of total insert volume.

-The downside of this approach is that for real-time insert volumes above 100mb/s you'll see a good minute or so of delay for new writes.Tthe upside is that the optimization is simple, preserves all original semantics, requires no explicit configuration and is completely transparent to the user while giving us horizontal scalability well beyond gigabits of insert load.
+The downside of this approach is that for real-time insert volumes above 100mb/s you'll see a good minute or so of delay for new writes.
+The upside is that the optimization is simple, preserves all original semantics, requires no explicit configuration and is completely transparent to the user while giving us horizontal scalability well beyond gigabits of insert load.

+Note that you can turn off this optimization both globally and per-insert.

 ## Partition Location